techsenger/patternfx/README.md

 }
 ```

 `Composer`.
-This class contains the methods that manage the entire lifecycle of child components, as well as the
+This class contains the methods to work with child and derived components, as well as the
 methods the `View` uses to interact with the `Composer`.
 In addition, it defines a non-static inner class that
 implements the corresponding `Mediator`.